 Common BIOS problems

-How to fix a fast Windows clock problem
+How to fix a fast Windows clock and date problems

 If the clock in Windows is fast, try resetting the BIOS to its default settings, because Windows takes its time from the BIOS clock.
 Doing that often fixes the problem.
 A fast clock can be a nuisance if you use a PC with a TV tuner card and schedule it to record TV programmes.
 The BIOS has programming in it that manages the clock’s operation.